 1980 Port Vintage Report

-An outstanding generally declared vintage, from a hugely underrated year.
-The 1980 port wines are outstanding.
-This vintage is ready now but will continue to develop and keep for decades, making them the perfect 39 year old wine gift for a birthday or anniversary.
+The 1980 Port vintage is rated as outstanding and was generally declared vintage.
+Over time the 1980 Ports have been hugely under-rated book-ended by the great 1977 and large abundant 1983 and 1985 vintages.
+This vintage is ready now but will continue to develop and keep for decades, making them the perfect 40 year old wine gift for a birthday or anniversary.

 Colheita Single Harvest Tawny Port